Technical Help for Members

 I can't log in to the secure member website.

-If you have registered and created a password, make sure you are entering your correct member ID number and password.
+- Make sure you are entering your correct member ID number and password.
 Your ID number is on your member card.
 Your Group Health password is case-sensitive.

 You'll be locked out if you have 5 unsuccessful attempts to log in.
 The lock-out is a security measure to protect against hackers.
 A lock-out usually happens because someone isn't aware they incorrectly entered their member ID number or password.